Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Abstract

 \section{Abstract}

-This study investigates the flow evolution past a pitching NACA0012 airfoil undergoing deep dynamic stall using a wall-resolved large eddy simulation approach.
-Numerical results are validated against experimental data from~\citet{Lee2004} at Reynolds number Re = 135\,000 and a reduced frequency $k$ = 0.1.
-A comprehensive analysis of the computational grid span size is presented, highlighting the critical requirement for a span-to-chord ratio of at least one.
-Furthermore, a comparative assessment with state-of-the-art RANS and hybrid RANS/LES turbulence models is conducted to identify the sources of potential discrepancies between the numerical simulations and the experimental data.
-All the numerical models demonstrate the same behavior and exhibit similar differences with the experiments.
+This study investigates the flow evolution around a sinusoidal pitching NACA 0012 airfoil, defined by the National Advisory Committee for Aeronautics (NACA), undergoing deep dynamic stall using a wall-resolved large eddy simulation (LES) approach.
+Numerical results are assessed against experimental data from Lee and Gerontakos (2004) at Reynolds number Re = 135\,000 and reduced frequency $k$ = 0.1.
+A comprehensive analysis of the computational model span size is presented, highlighting the requirement for a span-to-chord ratio of at least one to correctly capture the dynamic stall vortex physics in the downstroke phase.
+Furthermore, a comparative assessment with state-of-the-art Reynolds-Averaged Navier-Stokes (RANS), hybrid RANS/LES, and the experimental data is carried out.
+All the numerical models concur to the same flow behavior and exhibit similar differences with the experiments.